-SECTION 2808 - STORAGE AND PROCESSING OF WOOD CHIPS, HOGGED MATERIAL, FINES, COMPOST, COMPOSTABLE MATERIAL, MULCH, SOLID BIOMASS FEEDSTOCK, RAW PRODUCT AND COMBUSTIBLE YARD WASTE AND RECYCLE MATERIAL
+SECTION 2808 - STORAGE AND PROCESSING OF WOOD CHIPS, HOGGED MATERIAL, FINES, COMPOST, COMPOSTABLE MATERIAL, MULCH, SOLID BIOMASS FEEDSTOCK, AND RAW PRODUCT AND COMBUSTIBLE YARD WASTE AND RECYCLE MATERIAL ASSOCIATED WITH YARD WASTE, AGRO-INDUSTRIAL AND RECYCLING FACILITIES

 2808.1 General.
-The storage and processing of wood chips, hogged materials, fines, compost, compostable material, mulch, solid biomass feedstock, raw product and combustible yard waste produced from yard waste, debris and recycling facilities shall comply with Section 2808, the Ventura County Ordinance Code and State and Federal Regulations.
+The storage and processing of wood chips, hogged materials, fines, compost, compostable material, mulch, solid biomass feedstock, and raw product and combustible yard waste produced from yard waste, debris and agro-industrial and recycling facilities shall comply with Section 2808 Sections 2808.2 through 2808.10, the Ventura County Ordinance Code and State and Federal Regulations.
 Where any conflict occurs with the requirements of this chapter and other Laws, Regulations, Rules and Codes, the most restrictive application shall apply, unless prohibited by Law.